MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 To deploy the web app:

-> [!NOTE]
+> [!IMPORTANT]
 > You need to [register **Microsoft.Web** as a resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1) before you can deploy to a web app.

 1. Complete the steps in the previous section to [add your data](#add-your-data-and-try-the-chat-model-again) to the playground.

-    > [!NOTE]
-    > You can deploy a web app with or without your own data, but at least you need a deployed model as described in the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md).
+(You can deploy a web app with or without your own data, but at least you need a deployed model as described in the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md)).

 1. Select **Deploy > ...as a web app**.